Why do Continuous Glucose Monitoring?

 - Exercise helps to keep glucose levels down, though they raise slightly during and post exercise – which makes sense since your body uses more glucose during exercise.

-- Coffee, coconut milk, and stevia do not impact my glucose readings.
+- Coffee, coconut milk, heavy whipping cream, and stevia do not impact my glucose readings.

 - Protein and fat have minimal impact on my glucose readings and seem to keep me in the healthy zone all the time.

 If you’re like me and want cold-hard data on your health, I highly recommend looking into a CGM!
-I have no monetary interest in any company, but I think the data is invaluble!
 The great news is, you don’t need it for life (unless you’re Type 1 Diabetic and maybe Type 2 Diabetic).
 Generally, you can test out all of your common foods, exercises, and lifestyles in 1-3 months.
 And you don’t have to use it all consecutively.
 You can wear it for a few weeks, then take a break between sensors for as long as you wish.
 Some people like to test seasonally as lifestyles and dietary change vary with seasons.
 It’s very customizable!